 - Measure the water potential of each sample and then immediately measure the mass of the wet soil and sample cup (Mw).
 This should be done quickly so that no moisture is lost to the air between the water potential measurement and weighing.

 - Place each sample with their lids off in a drying oven.
 Leave them in the oven for at least 16 hours at 105 degrees Celsius.
 When the samples are removed, immediately place the samples in a desiccator to prevent the collecting of any moisture from the air.
-The cups are cool after 10 -15 minutes.
+The cups are cool after 10 to 15 minutes.

 - As soon as the samples are cool, measure the mass of the dry soil and sample cup (Md).
 The water content (g/g) can be calculated using the following equation: